 Jeep Wrangler Clicking Noise When Turning

-As previously described the metallic noise was mainly heard at low speeds and when steering is almost at full lock.
-The clicks are most prominent when returning to center from a hard left or right turn.
-The noise can easily be replicated when stationary in order to demonstrate it to your mechanic or dealership.
+The Jeep Wrangler’s clicking noise is most prominent when returning to the center from a hard left or right turn.
+The noise can easily be replicated when stationary to demonstrate it to your mechanic or dealership.

-- Metallic clicking
+- Metallic clicking noise

 - Low speeds